MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - Each workstation will egress to the internet to download content via BITS from the Microsoft CDN.
 (Note that the Configuration Manager Peer Cache feature does not support content that is downloaded from the Office CDN.)
 - The IT Pro must make intentional decisions regarding specific builds\versions by channels to download each month.

 End-user notifications: Delivered by Configuration Manager only when Available time and Deadline are the same.
-If Available time is prior to deadline updates may be pre-staged, notifications may be delivered either by ConfigMgr or Office prior to deadline.
+If Available time is prior to deadline updates may be pre-staged, notifications may be delivered either by Configuration Manager or Office prior to deadline.

 ### Updates delivered from Office CDN (Microsoft recommended)